Design Project Manager Jobs in USA with Visa Sponsorship

 Is the E-3 visa a realistic option for Australian Design Project Managers?

 Yes, and it's often the better path.
-The E-3 requires the same specialty occupation standard as the H-1B but has no lottery, no annual cap pressure, and can be processed in weeks through a consular interview in Australia.
+The E-3 visa requires the same specialty occupation standard as the H-1B visa but has no lottery, no annual cap pressure, and can be processed in weeks through a consular interview in Australia.
 Design Project Manager roles at tech companies, consultancies, and architecture firms qualify.
 The practical advantage over H-1B is significant: you can start work far sooner and aren't dependent on random selection.

 Can I get H-1B sponsorship as a Design Project Manager if I'm already in the U.S. on OPT?